neuroanatomy/nwl-components/README.md

 ## Single File Components

 This project makes use of Vue SFCs: _Single File Components_, that have the `.vue` extension.
-They encapsulate the template, logic, and styling of a component in a single filen, which makes sense for a library of components.
+They encapsulate the template, logic, and styling of a component in a single file, which makes sense for a library of components.
 Read more about SFC in the [Vue documentation](https://vuejs.org/guide/scaling-up/sfc.html).

 ## Scoped styles